New to Practice GPNs

 GPN Fundamental Skills Bsc or PGCert: General Practice Nurses have a unique set of skills which they use day to day including baby immunisations, smears, contraception, travel health, ear care and much more.
 All of these skills can be achieved through attending the De Montfort University Practice Nursing Course.
 This course runs 3 times a year, lasts for 9 months with all skills taught within 18 weeks.
 The course cost of £2,300 is funded by Health Education England with a practice contribution of £600 which provides an external mentor.
 For further details see our GPN Fundamentals Guide:

 Lincolnshire Training Hub recognise that the recruitment of experienced staff in general practice can be difficult.
 We propose an alternative model of “Growing Your Own”.

 Recruiting newly qualified staff or those without experience can be an excellent way of growing and diversifying your team.
 New staff members each bring ideas and experiences into the practice which can help shape and grow the teams.
 Providing a supportive environment with development opportunities improves retention.

-To assist with recruitment of new staff, we have created an example job advert which you can use.
+To assist with recruitment of new nursing staff, we have created an example job advert which you can use.

 For further information on “Growing Your Own” and the support available please see our other resources or contact one of the team.